bluelight773/tf_object_detector/README.md

     Note you may lower the `batch_size` if you're running into memory error.
 `

-11. Create an empty "training" folder in repo root for TensorFlow output during training.
+11. In the repo root, create an empty "tf_run" folder that contains empty "train" and "eval" folders for TensorFlow output during training and evaluation.

-12. Begining training your model (which will be the result of finetuning the pretraining model):
+12. Begin training your model (which will be the result of finetuning the pretraining model):
     ```
     cd models/research
     export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
     cd object_detection
-    python train.py --logtostderr --train_dir=../../../training --pipeline_config_path=../../../ssd_inception_v2_pets.config
+    python train.py --logtostderr --train_dir=../../../tf_run/train --pipeline_config_path=../../../ssd_inception_v2_pets.config
     ```

-13. While training is running, you can track progress using tensorboard.
-From repo root, you can launch tensorboard as follows then view the progress at localhost:6006 paying close attention to the TotalLoss graph.
+13. Once training has begun, initiate the evaluation process (say in a different terminal window), which will poll the training directory to obtain precision metrics against the test data.
     ```
-    tensorboard --logdir=training/
+    cd models/research
+    export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
+    cd object_detection
+    python eval.py --logtostderr --eval_dir=../../../tf_run/eval --pipeline_config_path=../../../ssd_inception_v2_pets.config --checkpoint_dir=../../../tf_run/train
     ```
+    If you run the training and evaluation simultaneously, you may end up with a GPU memory error.
+One workaround is to add the following lines at the top of `eval.py`, so that the evaluation process uses the CPU instead of the GPU.
+    ```
+    import os
+    os.environ['CUDA_VISIBLE_DEVICES'] = '-1'
+    ```

+    Alternatively, you could just rely on the training process, and can optionally run evaluation after training has been terminated following a given checkpoint.

+14. While training and evaluation are running, you can track progress using tensorboard.
+From repo root, you can launch tensorboard as follows then view the progress at localhost:6006 paying close attention to the TotalLoss (based on training data) and Mean Average Precision (based on test data).

+    ```
+    tensorboard --logdir=tf_run/
+    ```

-14. Terminate the training process once the total loss seems to stabilize and is at least under 1, which could be tracked in tensorboard.
-This may take roughly several thousand steps, but the number of steps may vary greatly depending on the data and parameters.
+15. Terminate the training process once you believe good performance has been achieved.
+Rough guidelines are to aim for total loss (against the training data) to be under 1 and the mean average precision to be minimally above 80%.
+Ideally, you'd want to stop at a point when both metrics are improving but right before the total loss' decline starts outpacing the average precision's improvement as that suggests overfitting.
+As suggested earlier, these metrics can all be tracked in tensorboard.
+You may have to wait roughly several thousand steps, but the number of steps may vary greatly depending on the data and parameters.

-15. Export the inference graph then use it to do the object detection.
+16. Export the inference graph then use it to do the object detection.
 Update the commandline parameters as needed in your scenario though only the ckpt-#### will need updating if you followed the instructions (including model, config and path selection) as is above.
 Note that you should use the model.ckpt-#### corresponding to the step of interest (e.g. when the checkpoint with the lowest totalloss was achieved).